AlexNexton/MS1-OneArena/README.md

  * W3schools - which helped me with small increments throughout the project

+ * BootStrap - for the layout of the site and it's mobile first approach.

  ### Media

  Almost all of the images were supplied by OneArena themseleves, appart form a select few.